 You don't have to be your advisee's personal confidant, but you can point out some resources.
 When personal issues come up, it is always appropriate to refer your advisee to the Dean of Students Office (x18114), on the first floor of Heggblade.
 As appropriate, you can also direct your student to one or more of these places.
 Many offer mentoring programs for first-year students.

-The CARE Center (Civility, Access, Resources, and Expression), Heggblade second floor; Associate Dean of Students for Diversity, Inclusion and Residential Life, Vince Greer, is the director (email@example.com).
+The CARE Center (Civility, Access, Resources, and Expression), Heggblade second floor; Associate Dean of Students for Diversity, Inclusion and Residential Life, Ashley Barton, is the director (email@example.com).

 The Chaplains' Office (McAlister Center for Religious Activities) has Protestant, Catholic, Muslim and Jewish chaplains who hold religious services and provide pastoral counseling; firstname.lastname@example.org; x18685.